inivekin/abosa/abosa.typ

 am answered by my falters met, the ties I cut can keep their shape as stripping frae a stuffed headset.
+Errything that's done is undone when I settle tae the rhythm,
+Predictably my life is run
+wi chaos fae algorithm.
 I won't retrace the travelled lead, am disembowelled, unwrangling, a sleeve emptied o ravelled tweed,